-According to a 2011 survey of U.S. households by the Conference Board, job dissatisfaction is widespread among workers of all ages across all income brackets.
-The study found that only 47% of those surveyed say they are satisfied with their jobs, down from 61.1 percent in 1987, the first year in which the survey was conducted.
+According to a 2014 survey of U.S. households by the Conference Board, job dissatisfaction is widespread among workers of all ages across all income brackets.
+The study found that only 47% of those surveyed say they are satisfied with their jobs.

-With worker dissatisfaction so high and increasing, how can you avoid it?
+With worker dissatisfaction so high, how can you avoid it?
 Or, if you are working and dissatisfied, what can you do about it?

 First, it is important to know that there are different kinds of job satisfaction.
 The surveys just described investigated overall job satisfaction.
 This is when a person considers the whole job and everything about it.
 Overall job satisfaction is actually a combination of intrinsic and extrinsic job satisfaction:

 - Intrinsic job satisfaction is when workers consider only the kind of work they do, the tasks that make up the job.

 - Extrinsic job satisfaction is when workers consider the conditions of work, such as their pay, coworkers, and supervisor.

 These two types of satisfaction are different, and it helps to look at jobs from both points of view.
 For example, if you are dissatisfied with your current job, ask yourself, "To what extent is it due to the kind of work I am doing?" and "To what extent is it due to the conditions of my work?"
 If it is primarily the kind of work you are doing, it is intrinsic job dissatisfaction.
 This calls for a different solution, than if your dissatisfaction is extrinsic in nature.